- For consistent and stable cash flows.

-An Open Hedge arise when a futures position is opposite to physical market.
-A Closed Hedge refers to the case when a futures position is closed when the physical risk is no longer present.
-Producers are naturally LONG PHYSICAL commodity so to hedge they normally SELL FUTURES, protecting their profit margin against a price fall.
-Consumers are naturally SHORT PHYSICAL commodity so to hedge they normally BUY FUTURES, protecting against a rise in prices.
+An open hedge arises when a futures position is opposite to physical market.
+A closed hedge refers to the case when a futures position is closed when the physical risk is no longer present.
+Producers are naturally long physical the commodity so to hedge they normally sell futures, protecting their profit margin against a price fall.
+Consumers are naturally short physical the commodity, so to hedge they normally buy futures, protecting against a rise in prices.

 - Arbitrage involves taking opposite positions on two markets, in order to hedge physical pricing on different markets for the same or similar products.